Experience-Monks/generator-jam3/README.md

 Default: true
 Whether to include automatic unsupported page redirection.

-`Choose the password to use for password protection. (leave blank to disable)`
-Default: (empty string)
-If you want to enable password protection via .htaccess, simply type the password you would like to use and the .htaccess and .htpasswd files will be created.
+`Choose the password to use for password protection.` Type the password you would like to use and the .htaccess and .htpasswd files will be created.

 `Where on the server will your .htpasswd be located?`
 Default: /var/www